cyrilbecot/DibosonBSMSignal_13TeV/launchScripts/README.md

 wget https://raw.githubusercontent.com/syuvivida/DibosonBSMSignal_13TeV/master/launchScripts/Radion_hh_hbbhbb_proc_card.dat

-the launch.sh will automatically loop over 13 mass points in the mass_point file and generate LHE file for a certain width
+the launch.sh will automatically loop over 13 mass points in the mass_points file and generate LHE file for a certain width

+ If you don't need so many mass points, just modify the file mass_points.

  launch.sh will submit job to the batch system for example, to generate width of 5% of mass mean,